VECTOR3Studio/VECTOR3Studio/README.md

-- 👋 Hi, I’m Šimon Kyselica AKA VECTOR3Studio, 19 years old guy from Slovakia.
+- 👋 Hi, I’m Šimon Kyselica, 20 years old guy from Slovakia.
 - 👀 I’m interested in game and web developement.
 Im also intersted in finance.
-- 🌱 I’m currently learning Advanced JS practises.
+- 🌱 I’m currently Godot engine developement with C#.
+- 🏫 I study in Žilinská Univerzita - Computer Science
 <!-- 💞️ I’m looking to collaborate on ...--->
 - 📫 You can send me a mail on simonkyselica@protonmail.com or contact me on IG: @vector3_studio